Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

       review_type word_count
       <chr>            <dbl>
     1 NEG              14475
-    2 POS             112923
+    2 POS              27493

 Looks like it’s pretty common for positive reviews to be shorter.
 This could potentially drag down the overall average of positive reviews.
 However… there are more short positive reviews, but there are also more positive reviews in general, so maybe not.

-38.7% of all negative reviews are 5 words or shorter, and 74.4% of all positive reviews are.
+TO DO - fix this once the downsampling is done… 38.7% of all negative reviews are 5 words or shorter, and 74.4% of all positive reviews are.
 That’s quite a big chunk of reviews!

 NOW look at average review length per game, add that together to look at per game rank too.